marlonbarrios/hyper-generativity/README.md

   ![Screenshot 2024-04-29 at 6 15 57 PM](https://github.com/marlonbarrios/hyper-generativity/assets/90220317/a83f81c7-b093-4c74-bdc1-91753b6e47b8)

-### 4. Repurposing Vera-AI: Reengineering Vera-AI and Guidelines for Readiness for Next Session (10 minutes)
+### 4. Repurposing Vera-AI: Reengineering Vera-AI and Guidelines for Readiness for Next Session (10 minutes) | Languaging,  programming and engineering
 [Get code and instructions here](https://github.com/marlonbarrios/vera-ai2?tab=readme-ov-file#vera-ai-an-ai-enhanced-chat-application-for-llms-on-computational-creativity-and-llms)

 - **Reengineering Vera-AI**: Explore potential ways to modify and enhance Vera-AI to better suit the evolving needs of the course and participants.